theta360developers/blog/_posts/2016-01-20-list-of-theta-apps.md

 * [EasyPano](http://www.easypano.com/) Similar to Kolor

 * [PTGui](http://www.ptgui.com) tool for straightening panos and posting panos
- DennisMabrey says, "While PTGui is a great tool it's primary purpose is for stitching multiple images into a pano."
+ Dennis Mabrey says, "While PTGui is a great tool it's primary purpose is for stitching multiple images into a pano."

 * [Pano2VR](http://ggnome.com) tool for straightening panos and creating tour
+Dennis Mabrey says, "PanoVR (at least beta ver 5) will perform automatic straightening of Theta/Theta S images.
+You don't have to run the stills through the Ricoh software.

+PanoVR also is great for things like tripod removal or fixing images.
+You can select a portion of the image and edit in Photoshop and perform functions like content aware fill.
+Really makes getting rid of the tripod or the 'giant hand' very useful."

 * [PanoramaStudio 3](http://www.tshsoft.com/en/panostudio_index) Photo stitching and pano postwork.
 Save to flash or HTML5